-Given the successful history of Forest Service efforts, its commitment to the Preserve and the National Forest System stewardship of the vast majority of lands surrounding the Preserve, management by the Forest Service is a viable option for the Preserve's future there is ample national precedent for Forest Service administration of such lands.
-The agency currently manages 38 Congressionally designated areas, including 21 National Recreation Areas, 6 National Monuments (2 of which are national volcanic monuments), and 11 National Scenic Areas.
-For example the Santa Fe National Forest is managing the 57,000 acre Jemez National Recreation Area established to conserve the recreational, ecological, cultural, religious and wildlife values of the Jemez Mountains
+Given the successful history of Forest Service efforts, its commitment to the Preserve and the National Forest System stewardship of the vast majority of lands surrounding the Preserve, management by the Forest Service is a viable option for the Preserve's future.
+There is ample national precedent for Forest Service administration of such lands.
+The agency currently manages 38 Congressionally designated areas (in addition to hundreds of Wilderness Areas and Wild and Scenic Rivers), including 21 National Recreation Areas, 6 National Monuments (2 of which are national volcanic monuments), and 11 National

+Scenic Areas.
+For example the Santa Fe National Forest is managing the 57,000-acre Jemez National Recreation Area established to conserve the recreational, ecological, cultural, religious and wildlife values of the Jemez Mountains

 The Preserve presents many resource management challenges that must be addressed and accounted for if any change in management is considered.
 The largest elk herd in New Mexico has to be carefully managed in cooperation with the New Mexico Department of Game and Fish.
 The land needs to be restored after decades of grazing and logging use.
 Indeed, for the Secretary of Agriculture, restoration of forest and rangelands watersheds is one of the highest management priorities.
 Under the Forest Landscape Restoration Title of the Omnibus Public Land Management Act of 2009 (16 U.S.C.
-7303), which established the Collaborative Forest Landscape Restoration Fund (CFLRF), the Valles Caldera National Preserve, Santa Fe National Forest, the Nature Conservancy and the New Mexico Forest and Watershed Restoration Institute have developed a proposal for a cross jurisdictional planning process to implement a landscapescale forest restoration strategy in the Jemez River Watershed.
+7303), which established the Collaborative Forest Landscape Restoration Fund (CFLRF), the Valles Caldera National Preserve, Santa Fe National Forest, the Nature Conservancy and the New Mexico Forest and Watershed Restoration Institute have developed a proposal for a cross jurisdictional planning process to implement a landscape-scale forest restoration strategy in the Jemez River Watershed.
 A key collaborator for this proposal, among many, is Bandelier National Monument.
+This proposal was one of ten approved in the nation by the Secretary for funding in FY 2010.
 To achieve the goals of restoration and resiliency under the CFLRF active management prescriptions utilizing timber and forest vegetation harvesting and removal, prescribed fire, road closures and obliteration, as well as controlled livestock herbivory, would be required to achieve restored and resilient forest and watershed ecological conditions.
-However, under the CFLRF funding is limited to lands administered by the Forest Service.
+Currently, CFLRF funding is limited to lands administered by the Forest Service.